 He was a right-handed batsman, who scored 1,204 first-class runs in thirty eight matches with a highest score of 101, his only century.
 In seventy four one-day games he compiled 951 runs at an average of 21.61, with a best score of 69 not out.
 Although he only took four first-class wickets, he was more successful in the limited over format, snaring 79 victims with his medium pacers at 21.01.

 There was a remarkable performance for Liversedge 2XI in 1981 when bowler Allan Trevitt took 9 wickets for no runs against Batley 2XI.

 After a lull in glory Liversedge, C Binks skippered them to the 1988 Jack Hampshire Cup, beating WYCO in the Final at Thornhill.
 The team that won the cup comprised of G Scott, B Haigh, P Nicholson, R Needler, E Noble, H Burdin, A Bentley, S Kulkarni, S Rowse, G Binks (Capt), M Gilliver.

-Gilliver, who was 19 at the time of the final, went on to have an illustrious career in the Bradford League scoring 15,908 runs.
+Gilliver, above, who was 19 at the time of the final, went on to have an illustrious career in the Bradford League scoring 15,908 runs.
 He also topped 1,000 runs in a season on two occasions with his best tally in 2002 at Esholt when he scored 1,328.
 Although he had county trials the furthest he went in the First Class game was representing the Yorkshire Cricket Board.